What Is the #1 Best Roof Type I Should Choose?

 Modified Bitumen Roofing is designed for flat or low-sloping roofs but is an asphalt-based product.
 It features incredible durability and strength.
 There are two individual types that are common among roofs in the United States and in Europe.
 APP (Atactic Polypropylene), is a durable and flexible membrane that is applied with heat welding.

-This type of application creates a super-sealed, plastic-like membrane that resists wear and tear from the elements.
+This type of application creates a super-sealed, plastic-like membrane that resists wear and tears from the elements.
 SBS (Styrene-Butadiene-Styrene), is another membrane applied with the use of heated asphalt or a cold adhesive creating a rubber-like membrane.
 This type of membrane requires the application of a coating to protect against UV rays.
 Modified Bitumen roofs are still very popular in the northern/colder regions of the United States because they are very thick and provide excellent resistance to snow and cold weather.

 Roof Type : Tar and Gravel and Built-Up Roofs